-Lome Togo scam con men attempt to get you to travel to Africa or Europe and front $25,000 to open an account before depositing their alleged millions into it.
-Like all the African scams, they want your personal information including your banking and financial details in order to allegedly affect the money transfer.
+Lome Togo Scam con men attempt to get you to travel to Africa or Europe and front $25,000 to open an account before depositing their alleged millions into it.
+Like all the African scams, they want your personal information including your banking and financial details in order to allegedly complete the money transfer.

 Sometimes the telephone number presented to call is a toll number (like a 900 number) where you pay the fees to them.
 Usually, the con men require that you pay a never-ending list of Advanced Fees in order to receive the money that never arrives.
 This is one of these offers that sound too good to be true…because it’s a scam.
 They rely on your greed or financial desperation to hook you and draw you in.
 Don’t fall for it.
 Unfortunately, many people have been victimized by this approach to get rich quick.

 The Secret Service calls this the “Lome Togo scam 419 Advanced Fee Scheme” after the Nigerian Penal code fraud section.
 If you have been victimized by one of these schemes, please forward appropriate written documentation to the United States Secret Service, Financial Crimes Division, 950 H Street, NW, Washington, D.C.
 20223, or contact by e-mail.
 If you have received a letter, but have not lost any monies to this scheme.

 This is a Lome Togo scam…don’t fall for it.